Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 4.md

 With optimized skeletons, we don’t have to worry about modifying the world-space transforms anymore.
 We still need to watch out for root motion animation, but if we don’t have that, we can start our loop at 0.
-However, there’s no point since the first matrix should always be the identity matrix, which conversion kindly set for us.
+However, there’s no point since the first matrix should always be the identity matrix, which baking kindly set for us.
 Don’t believe me?
 Well let’s temporarily remove our Single Clip Authoring and look at the buffer in the inspector.

 ![](media/723f64ab1435586644a2f46c11c58007.png)

-And now you have probably seen that even optimized characters keep their pose during conversion.
+And now you have probably seen that even optimized characters keep their pose during baking.
 So go ahead and explore the rest of the components.

 Alright, before we write our loop, let’s convert our buffer into its underlying type so it is easier to work with: